Do’s and Don’ts of Discussing Marijuana With Your Teen

 Having said that, parents need to be able to express themselves with their kids.
 The more a parent prioritizes the previous three principles, the likelier your teen will listen and consider your point of view.

 Validate Beliefs and Emotions, but Enforce Behaviors

 It is developmentally appropriate and normal for teens to have different beliefs and opinions about things.
 The topic of marijuana is no different.
 However, parents you do have the right to set expectations for your home and when it comes to raising your teen.
 Your teen may believe they should be able to smoke marijuana.
 They have a right to believe what they believe.

-However, you have a right to parent your children with the expectations that are clear, concise, and with potential incentive or consequences tied to them.
+You have a right to parent your children with the expectations that are clear, concise, and with potential incentive or consequences tied to them.
 If you believe marijuana use is not appropriate or safe for your teen, then you can enforce that expectation.

 Talking to Your Teen About Pot: The To-Don’t List:

 Here is a list of conversation killers to avoid.

 Making It One, All-Or-Nothing Conversation

 Be open to ongoing conversations.
 This can take the pressure off everyone.
 Now, parents don’t have to cover everything in one, overlong conversation.
 This principle is especially important when things start to go south.

 Is the conversation starting to become a debate?
 Disengage and take a break.
 Are there points you want your teen to consider and think about?
 Give them time to reflect on what you’ve shared.
 Are there points your teen brought up you need to think about before responding?
 Follow up in a couple of days.